JordyDevrix/neprota/README.md

 ><sup>As already made clear  in the [license](LICENSE.txt), I am not liable for any of the damages that may occure when using this project.
 This project has code that if not handled with care may damage your files or OS.
-Please be cautious and don't change anything you don't know of.</sup>
+Please be cautious and don't change anything you don't know of.
+For questions please mail info@dvrx.one</sup>